-Less than half of the members of the Greek organizations within IFC and Panhel live in the chapter houses in any given quarter; yet, most members do live in the chapter house for part of their tenure at UCLA.
+Less than half of the members of the Greek organizations within Interfraternity Council and Panhellenic Council live in the chapter houses in any given quarter; yet, most members do live in the chapter house for part of their tenure at UCLA.
 Most organizations require that members, except for students who are from the local area and potentially living at home, reside in the chapter house for a minimum of one year.

 Is there summer housing available?

 Some facilities are open in the summer to be able to rent short or longer term accommodations .
 The Office of Fraternity and Sorority Life does not manage any of these properties so please contact them directly.

 Currently, the Phi Kappa Psi fraternity house has availability for summer session A open to all students.
 The facility complies with and enforces all COVID protocols of LA County and UCLA.
 For more information please contact firstname.lastname@example.org.

 There is also a boarding house that is not affiliated with an active fraternity or sorority that is available to female students located at 632 Hilgard Ave.
 For more information please contact Kelly Green Koffman of the Phi Housing Corporation at email@example.com.
 You can also reach her by telephone at 310-476-9169 (o) or 310-849-5022 (c).

 How much does it cost to be a member of a fraternity or sorority?

 Given the experiences, membership within a Greek letter organization can provide lifelong benefits.
 Regardless, students should consider the costs when making the decision to join a fraternity or sorority.
 Each chapter is able to provide a detailed summary of their costs and fees prior to a student joining.

 The average quarterly dues for culturally-based organizations are approximately $80, with an average one-time initiation fee of $100.
 The average quarterly dues for NPHC groups is $50 per quarter, with an average one-time initiation fee of $300.